Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 Thirdpresence Ad SDK is based on a WebView and the Thirdpresence HTML5 player.
 The SDK provides implementations for video banner, interstitial video and rewarded video ad units.

+__Development of the Thirdpresence Ad SDK is discontinued.
+The current version is still functional, but it is not GDPR compliant__

 ## Integration to an application

 There are a number of different ways to integrate the SDK with your app: